zextras/tech-doc/source/carbonio/admincli/advancedbackup.rst

      zextras$ carbonio backup doExternalRestore /path/to/the/old/store

-The External Restore operation will immediately create the domains, accounts and mailing lists, so as soon as the first part of the Restore is completed (check your |product| Notifications), the system will be ready for your users.
+The External Restore operation will immediately create the domains, accounts and distribution lists, so as soon as the first part of the Restore is completed (check your |product| Notifications), the system will be ready for your users.
 E-mails and other mailbox items will be restored right after.